Furnished apartment for rent 1 bedroom, Monceau, Paris 8e

 If the future tenant chooses to take a person as a "guarantor," he would turn to his relatives, parents, aunts or uncles, long-time friends, etc. Anyone can vouch for someone else.
 However, the guarantor must be in a reliable economic situation.
 Their income must largely exceed four times the guaranteed rent since they must face their obligations too.

-For an expatriate renting an apartment in Paris, contacting his foreign family or foreign friends is quite possible; however, the guarantor must reside in France for the guarantee to be valid.
+For an expatriate who want to rent an apartment in Paris, contacting his foreign family or foreign friends is quite possible; however, the guarantor must reside in France for the guarantee to be valid.
 Indeed, in the event of unpaid bills, it is almost impossible to sue a guarantor abroad.

 It is easier to find a guarantor "legal entity", but it comes at a cost!